There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 9. Woolly Bear Caterpillar

-The Woolly Bear caterpillar, also known as Pyrrharctia isabella, is one of the most frequent caterpillars you may find in late summer.
+The Woolly Bear caterpillar, also known as Pyrrharctia isabella, is one of the most frequent caterpillars in late summer.

 It is covered in black and brown hair and has a fuzzy appearance.
 This fuzzy caterpillar is easy to recognize because of the broad band of brown or orange that circles its body and the black tips of its legs.

-Caterpillars that are black and brown, such as the Woolly Bear, do not belong to a dangerous or stinging species.
+Black and brown caterpillars, such as the Woolly Bear, do not belong to a dangerous or stinging species.

 Skin irritation or contact dermatitis may result from handling one of these fuzzy worm-like organisms with its tufts of spiked hair.
 In most cases, these critters look like fuzzy worms.

-The Woolly Bear caterpillar has a defense system that is one of its distinguishing features.
+The Woolly Bear caterpillar has a defense system, one of its distinguishing features.
 When it senses danger, the caterpillar will coil itself into a ball of spines to protect itself.
 As soon as the danger passed, they scrambled to get to safety as fast as possible.

-This bug, which has a spiky appearance and is often known as the Isabella Tiger Moth caterpillar, feeds on the leaves of trees, bushes, and other types of vegetation.
+This bug, which has a spiky appearance and is often known as the Isabella Tiger Moth caterpillar, feeds on the leaves of trees, bushes, and other vegetation types.

 One of the largest varieties of black furry caterpillars can reach a length of up to 2.3 inches (6 centimeters).